dgabbe/rprofile.site/README.md

 # rprofile.site
-### Purpose and Installation
+### Purpose and Features

 The purpose of this project is to customize your R environment for R scripts and R GUIs (RStudio) independently of your .bash files while keeping the files under source code control.
 You can easily maintain the same environment across multiple computers.
 The user profile, `.Rprofile`, is left available to use in your `$HOME` directory or your project's working directory.

+Review and edit `Rprofile.site` to set R's options to your preferences.

+R's default prompt of `> ` is replaced with the string returned by `getwd()`.
+If you prefer the default prompt, set `use_wd_prompt` to `FALSE`.
+The prompt is autmatically updated the working directory is changed.
+In RStudio, the ending `\n` is eaten.
+In R (tested on OS X), it is honored.

+### Installation

 Follow these steps to install:
 ```